Deck2Deck.us: Fantasy Unlimited Hydroplane Racing

 Home Port: Maple Valley, WA

-Sponsor: Lakeridge Paving
+Sponsor: Lakeridge Paving / Thriftway

-Driver: David Villwock
+Driver: Dave Villwock